The Langoliers (miniseries): Post-production

 Filming wrapped in September 1994, around two months after production began.
 The cost to produce the miniseries according to Charles Miller, production manager, was estimated in the region of $3 million to $5 million, although costs were kept lower due to the compact location of the airport and set.
 The cast and crew stayed in the Bangor Airport Marriot Hotel, filling 40 rooms.
-The numbers of cast and crew exceeded 130, as well as roughly 175 extras who all lived locally.
+The numbers of cast and crew exceeded 130, as well as roughly 175 extras, who all lived locally.

 Creature design and effects

-The effects for The Langoliers were provided by New York-based computer effects studio Image Design who had previously provided the effects work for Rubinstein's production of The Stand.
-As King had been very vocal in his criticism for the monster reveal in the 1990 It miniseries, Rubinstein worked closely with King to ensure they'd avoid a repeat of the experience and that King would be satisfied with the reveal of the Langoliers.
-Building upon King's general description of the Langoliers as "Beach balls with teeth", Rubinstein went back and forth with the effects department to decide whether the Langoliers should be practical effects or CGI before ultimately deciding to go with CGI as Rubinstein felt it would strike that balance of being from a childhood nightmare, scary while also being slightly cartoony.
+The effects for The Langoliers were provided by New York-based computer effects studio Image Design, who had previously provided the effects work for Rubinstein's production of The Stand.
+As King had been very vocal in his criticism for the monster reveal in the 1990 It miniseries, Rubinstein worked closely with King to ensure they would avoid a repeat of the experience, and that King would be satisfied with the reveal of the Langoliers.
+Building upon King's general description of the Langoliers as "Beach balls with teeth", Rubinstein went back and forth with the effects department to decide whether the Langoliers should be practical effects or CGI, before ultimately deciding to go with CGI as Rubinstein felt it would strike that balance of being from a childhood nightmare, scary while also being slightly cartoony.
 Special effects supervisor Tom Barham directed his team to build various computer models for the titular Langoliers based on the vague description provided in the source material.
-Initially the team tried to give the Langoliers faces, but according to Barham anytime they attempted this the models ended up looking too much like Pac-Man which both King and Holland said would not be acceptable.
+Initially, the team tried to give the Langoliers faces, but according to Barham, anytime they attempted this, the models ended up looking too much like Pac-Man, which both King and Holland said would not be acceptable.
 In order to achieve something that fell within King and Holland's vision, the team divided up the Langoliers' forms into sections and gave them rows of metallic shark-like teeth to make them "whirling balls of death and destruction".
 All scenes involving the plane in flight, with the exception of takeoff and landing sequences, were achieved with CGI.